WHY DID YOU BECOME AN AUTHOR?

 Writing a book and completing a book are two very different things.
 I can typically write a book in a couple months.
 One book, I wrote in just two weeks!
 However, that’s just the first draft.
 From putting down the initial paragraph to sending the book to print can take as long as nine months.

-DO YOU EVER WORK ON MORE THAN ONE BOOK AT A TIME?
+ARE YOU EVER WRITING MORE THAN ONE BOOK AT A TIME?

 I’m never actually writing more than one book at a time, but I’m often working on more than one.
-When I’m writing a book, I focus the writing 100% on that book; however there are always things that need to be done for the previous book such as working with the cover designer, editor, and proofreaders, identifying marketing outlets, and working on ads, distribution, etc.
+When I’m writing a book, I focus my writing 100% on that book; however there are always things that need to be done for upcoming books such as working with the cover designer, editor, and proofreaders, identifying marketing outlets, and working on ads, distribution, etc.

-DO YOU EVER FEEL WAKE UP DURING THE NIGHT WITH A STORY IN MIND?
+DO YOU EVER WAKE UP DURING THE NIGHT WITH A STORY IN MIND?

 All the time!
 Sometimes I wake up having dreamt an entire plot or envisioning a setting.
 Other times, often when I’m knee-deep into writing a book, I wake up with a scene vividly ensconced in my mind.
 My husband will sometimes find me at my desk at 4am jotting down what I can remember from the dream.
 Other times, I awake in the morning and dictate a scene into my phone while I’m making the bed or getting ready to shower.